 - an interruption on any active serving cell:

-- of up to X2 slot, if the active serving cell and the SCell being activated are in a FR1 band pair or in a FR1+FR2 band pair.
+- of up to X2 slots, if the active serving cell and the SCell being activated are in a FR1 band pair or in a FR1+FR2 band pair.

-- of up to X2 slot, if the active serving cell and the SCell being activated are in a FR2 band pair and UE is capable of independent beam management on this FR2 band pair.
+- of up to X2 slots, if the active serving cell and the SCell being activated are in a FR2 band pair and UE is capable of independent beam management on this FR2 band pair.

 - Where X2 is specified in Table 8.2.2.2.2-1.